About the Programme

 The programme is designed for graduate students, diplomats, government officers, NGO representatives, international civil servants or private law practitioners willing to strengthen their knowledge in international law, dispute settlement, international affairs management and diplomacy.

-This unique programme, backed by the United Nations, is designed to give students a first-hand experience in the field of international law, international affairs and diplomacy.
+This unique programme, backed by the United Nations, is designed to give students a first-hand experience in the field of international law and the settlement of disputes.

 - Learn from highly experienced experts